OPENING BASEBALL CARDS JABS FAMILY

 “Stop that!”
 Billy yelled, reaching again for the spoils but Tommy held them just out of reach while continuing to rummage through them, not noticing or caring that he was potentially damaging the goods in his quest to irritate his brother further.
 Their dad Jerry heard the commotion from down the hall and came into the living room to see what all the fuss was about.

-Read also: BASEBALL MOST EXPENSIVE CARDS
+Read also: WHERE TO BUY NEW BASEBALL CARDS

 “Boys, is everything okay in here?”
 Jerry asked with concern.
 When he saw the torn wrapping on the floor and cards spreading across it, he knew immediately what had transpired.
 Billy looked desperately distressed while Tommy had a satisfied smirk, still waving the pilfered cards tauntingly.